Opioid Use Disorder: Opportunities to Improve Assessments of State Opioid Response Grant Program

 Recommendations for Executive Action

 SAMHSA concurred with this recommendation.
 In December 2022, SAMHSA reported that it was working to better leverage programmatic data to assess SOR grantee performance and ensure effectiveness of the program.
 SAMHSA expected that this approach would address GAO's recommendation by developing a limitations section for inclusion in SOR grant program assessment reports, profiles, and reports to Congress.
-The limitations section would identify potential and actual limitations in data collected and report findings, and would describe, when possible, how these limitations might affect the conclusions regarding the SOR program.
 According to SAMHSA, the limitations may include (but are not limited to) selection bias, incomplete data, and differences in grantee service delivery models.
-SAMHSA planned to include a limitations section in the upcoming SOR Report to Congress, which SAMHSA expected to be released in the summer of 2023.
-We will review this report when it is available and provide updates.
+In November 2023, SAMHSA informed GAO that it had released its 2022 SOR Report to Congress.
+The report includes a limitations section and, according to SAMHSA, the new report format will be used for future SOR Reports to Congress.
+Consistent with GAO's recommendation, the limitations section describes potential limitations in data collected and report findings.

 SAMHSA concurred with this recommendation.
 In December 2022, SAMHSA reported that it was working to better leverage programmatic data to assess SOR grantee performance and ensure effectiveness of the program.
 SAMHSA said this involves modifying data collection tools to better assess performance on key programmatic objectives as well as conducting additional analyses of program data.
 Specifically, SAMHSA said it was modifying the two Government Performance and Results Act (GPRA) data collection tools that SOR grantees must use to report performance measures, in order to better enable SAMHSA to analyze the impact the SOR program has on clients and populations served by more accurately capturing client demographics, services rendered, and client outcomes.
-In addition to revising its data collection tools, SAMHSA said it was conducting a more robust analysis of its current SOR programmatic data that includes using disaggregated data by client characteristics to provide a more comprehensive, in-depth assessment of program performance.
-SAMHSA planned to include findings from this analysis in the upcoming SOR Report to Congress and other SAMHSA reports and products.
-In June 2023, SAMHSA reported that the next SOR Report to Congress was expected to be released in the summer of 2023 and would include a new analysis that examines disparities in client performance on SAMHSA's national outcome measures.
-SAMHSA also reported that it had begun using the new GPRA data collection tools, and that SAMHSA would be reporting more in-depth analysis in an upcoming SOR Report to Congress.
-We will continue to monitor the agency's progress addressing the recommendation, including its upcoming reports to Congress, and provide updates.
+In addition to revising its data collection tools, SAMHSA said it was conducting a more robust analysis of its current SOR data using data disaggregated by client characteristics to provide a more comprehensive, in-depth assessment of program performance.
+In June 2023, SAMHSA reported that it had begun using the new GPRA data collection tools.
+In November 2023, SAMHSA informed GAO that it had released its 2022 State Opioid Response Grants (SOR) Report to Congress.
+Consistent with GAO's recommendation, the 2022 report includes a new statistical analysis of program data disaggregated by client demographic groups, which identified disparities in outcomes across different client groups.
+The report also describes efforts SAMHSA is undertaking to address the identified disparities.
+According to SAMHSA, it will continue to conduct similar analyses as part of future SOR Reports to Congress.